 Another 48 words (3 lines of text) are included under the topic Early Mitfithay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mitfithay family to Ireland
+Migration of the Mitfithay family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Mitfithay or a variant listed above: William Mitford settled in Boston in 1767; Thomas Medford, who settled in Mississippi in 1820; as well as E. and T. Medford, who both settled in Baltimore in 1822..